GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You've successfully authorized in Apigee an access token minted by an Identity provider.
+You've successfully authorized in Apigee an access token issued by an Identity Provider.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>